-Sydney is a prime travel destination… it has one of the most beautiful harbours in the world.
+Sydney is a prime travel destination… it has one of the most beautiful harbors in the world.
 The beaches rock.
 The infinite rolling hills lead to amazing street spots.
 The food options are off the charts.
 Who wouldn’t grasp an opportunity to go there on a skate trip?
-During the 90’s the Hordern Pavilion was home to several street comps that set a new standard for Aussie skate get togethers.
+During the ’90s the Hordern Pavilion was home to several street comps that set a new standard for the Aussie skate to get-togethers.
 Good to see that almost twenty years after the first comp was held there we are taking these gatherings up to a whole new level.
 Thunderdome brought together numerous gifted skateboarders and crews from all over our isle for one prime reason: a reunion jam that will go down in history.

 The Thunderdome course is unparalleled in Australian skate history.
 Sure, there may have been bigger purpose-built courses, but definitely not for an all-Aussie comp.
 The level of the forty-odd guys that were pre-qualified and invited was beyond what any of us have ever personally seen in any single Aussie skate congregation.
 I guess the only problem with the collective bar raising that has gone on as a result of this one, is topping it, but surely, somehow the Aussie skate massive will do that yet again next year.

-The support crew was pretty all star… Judges were Brett Margaritis, Darren Kaehne, Dean Armour and Sean Holland.
+The support crew was pretty all-star… Judges were Brett Margaritis, Darren Kaehne, Dean Armour and Sean Holland.
 The blogger was Cameron Sparkes.
-The chigwagging MC’s were Captain Cuzza and Glenn Scott with DJ i-Cuz in full effect.
+The chinwagging MC’s were Captain Cozza and Glenn Scott with DJ i-Cuz in full effect.
 Matty Hooker was our staff photog and Anthony Sylva and his crew were taking care of the video side of things.

 Bryce Golder is a powerhouse.
 Despite being in first the heat he did one of the biggest ollies of the day, from the Mothership platform over the out ledge to flat.
-He also backside big spinned down the long five with authority.
-Matt Cheney has to be one of the raddest rad-dads out there.
-He was sprouting a grin of ear to ear proportions whilst gracing the course with his fierce flow.
-He fronside shuv’d the double set and gapped to feeble on the last kink of the rail.
+He also backside big spun down the long five with authority.
+Matt Cheney has to be one of the most rad rad-dads out there.
+He was sprouting a grin of the ear to ear proportions whilst gracing the course with his fierce flow.
+He frontside shoved the double set and gapped to feeble on the last kink of the rail.

 Mitch Robertom has had a ripper of a year.
-Blazing video parts, photos and comps all over the joint (including a Victorian Nike SbA Qualifier Am Series Qualifier win and an Am Series Final second place).
+Blazing video parts, photos and comps all over the joint (including a Victorian Nike SBA Qualifier Am Series Qualifier win and an Am Series Final second place).
 Mitch did picture-perfect blunts on the out ledges not to mention 360 flips and frontside flips down the set of doubleness.
-It was the joint-birthdays of 2012 Am Champ Sam Tranand John Dickenson and boy were they stoked on their birthday present: the best SbA course yet.
+It was the joint-birthdays of 2012 Am Champ Sam Tran and John Dickenson and boy were they stoked on their birthday present: the best SBA course yet.
 I have never seen anyone so comfortable on a kinked rail as Jake Hayes was.
-Sure he went the gap out option but he also settled in for boardlsides, front boards, lipslides and back lips: which took him across the flat and down the kink in the most casual demeanour.
+Sure he went the gap out option but he also settled in for broadsides, front boards, lipslides and back lips: which took him across the flat and down the kink in the most casual demeanor.
 Whilst this man has grown a fair bit over the past year, I think his fear receptor might have diminished in entirety.

 Rob Kenworthy has that supreme athletic technique that comes from a skateboarding superhero.
 His gaps to crook on the last kink were Tonka Tuff and every flip trick he did was waist-high.
-Pat Dandy did the sickest two tricker on the Boomerang: a smith grind (with ollie out) staight into a frontside flip on the next wall.
+Pat Dandy did the sickest two tricker on the Boomerang: a smith grind (with Ollie out) straight into a frontside flip on the next wall.
 Bjorn Johnston has some of the hardest ledge tricks on absolute lock.
-His out ledge assault included nollie 180 switch k’s, switch smiths and switch tails, he also lipslid through the kinker.
-Shane Azar some how front boarded to pop out over the second kink of the kinker and nailed half cab frontside nosegrinds to fakie over the hips.
+His out ledge assault included nollie 180 switch k’s, switch smiths and switch tails, he also lipslide through the kinker.
+Shane Azar somehow front boarded to pop out over the second kink of the kinker and nailed half cab frontside nosegrinds to fakie over the hips.

 Eighth-placer Sammy Winter had the best push of the day.
 So good on the old eyes is Sammy.
-Switch flip manny across the Mothership Pad, nollie 360’s up the Euro and a last stair-clipping, yet-perfect switch flip in the final.
+Switch flip manny across the Mothership Pad, nollie 360’s up to the Euro and the last stair-clipping, yet-perfect switch flip in the final.

 Fifth-placer Jesse Noonan was relentless.
-‘Red’ Energiser-bunnied himself through the whole day: back and forth between the Boomeramp and the gap to rail.
-A Saran wrap body jar went down as did double set gaps to smith and feeble and lipslid through the whole thing.
+‘Red’ Energiser-bunnies himself through the whole day: back and forth between the Boomeramp and the gap to rail.
+A Saran wrap body jar went down as did double set gaps to Smith and feeble and lipslide through the whole thing.

-Third went to velocity machine Jack Kirk; whose electric flow had everyone transfixed all day: chest high frontside alley oops over the Boomerhip, massive belly jars (backside air disasters), picture perfect back tails, a 360 ollie up the Euro straight into tre off the drop and even managed a Boomerhip ollie into tailslide on the barrier behind the platform.
+Third went to velocity machine Jack Kirk; whose electric flow had everyone transfixed all day: chest high frontside alley-oops over the Boomerhip, massive belly jars (backside air disasters), picture perfect back tails, a 360 ollie up the Euro straight into the off the drop and even managed a Boomer ollie into tailslide on the barrier behind the platform.

 Blake Harris was smiling whilst ripping all day.
-Dazzling double set gaps out to overcrook, gaps out to back smith, backside noseblunt slides on the out ledge, frontside flip the double and even managed to dodge dizzydom during frontside tailslide backside reverts into fakie frontside 5-0 fakies on the Boomeramp.
+Dazzling double set gaps out to overcook, gaps out to back Smith, backside noseblunt slides on the out ledge, frontside flip the double and even managed to dodge dizzydom during frontside tailslide backside reverts into fakie frontside 5-0 fakies on the Boomeramp.